 The only problem with CCA-treated lumber is its arsenate.
 This component is poisonous when you are exposed to a significant amount of it.
 Its poisonous properties make it hazardous for both animals and people.
-That doesn’t mean you are always going to get health issues when using this type of wood but rather that you need to be careful with it.
+That doesn’t mean you will always get health issues when using this type of wood, but rather that you need to be careful with it.

-Thanks to this, CCA-treated lumber is not as popular as it was before.
-Some people still use it, but they prefer to keep it far from their households or animals.
+Thanks to this, CCA-treated lumber is not as popular as before.
+Some people still use it but prefer to keep it far from their households or animals.